-H2 Expected FCEV:BEV perceived to be in favour of BEVs due to lack of infrastructure and domestic market.
-Only 10% of respondents perceive FCEVs to be a promising opportunity area with some exploring markets outside of the UK, such as South East Asia The heavy-duty vehicle sector is a critical area that requires decarbonisation but is still in the early stages of development and deployment Richard Kemp-Harper Arcola Energy 15 with the potential (assessed on scale and capability) to supply high-power batteries 7% of these businesses have a turnover of >£50m and 20% less than £2m On average, share of turnover related to FCEV ranges from less than 5% to 50% Of the 15, only 2 can meet some/all of the technical requirements outlined above, with gravimetric energy density being met now and the potential to meet/exceed gravimetric power density and cost requirements in the future.
-With the exception of the cost target, both manufactures can meet remaining targets however, not in same pack, designed for either energy or power requirements Main barriers cited for MRL progression; infrastructure, investment and a viable end user National Composites Centre / September 2021 7 Key Insights:
+The heavy-duty vehicle sector is a critical area that requires decarbonisation but is still in the early stages of development and deployment Richard Kemp-Harper Arcola Energy 15 with the potential (assessed on scale and capability) to supply high-power batteries se businesses have a turnover of >£50m and 20% less than £2m Of the 15 only 2 can meet some/all the technical requirements outlined above, with gravimetric energy density being meet now and the potential to meet/exceed gravimetric power density and cost requirement in the future.
+With the exception of the cost target, both manufactures can meet remaining targets however, not in same pack, designed for either energy or power requirements Current production output on average ranges from 2MWh to 250 MWh future ambitions on target production output ranges from 15 MWh to over 1.2 GWh Main barriers cited for MRL progression; infrastructure, investment and a viable end user Expected FCEV:BEV perceived to be in favour of BEVs due to lack of infrastructure and domestic market.
+Only 10% of responders perceive FCEVs to be a promising opportunity area with some exploring markets outside of the UK, such as South East Asia National Composites Centre / September 2021 Key Insights:

-Fuel Cell A key requirement of fuel cells for heavyduty vehicles is lifetime in operating hours.
+A key requirement of fuel cells for heavyduty vehicles is lifetime in operating hours.
 As examples, a bus will do 5,000 hours per year and have a lifetime of 15 years and a refuse collection vehicle 3,000-4,000 hours a year and a 10-year life.
-This can be achieved through a combination of design for long lifetime, operating mode, and replacement or refurbishment aiming to minimise total cost of ownership.
+This can be achieved through a combination of design for long lifetime, operating mode and replacement or refurbishment aiming to minimise total cost of ownership.
 For road vehicles power requirements are in the range of 50kW-250kW.
 The critical components identified in the fuel cell sub-system consisted of the complete fuel cell module, oil free compressor and the fuel cell stack.

-35 responses of these 66% (23) are potential component suppliers, the rest Of the 23, 17% (4) have a turnover of >£50m, 13% (3) less than £2m, 8% £2m-£10m Current TRL levels of products suitable for heavy-duty applications range from 2 to 7, while MRL levels range from 1 to 7, indicating the lack of production ready solutions Limited suppliers who can currently meet FC requirements for HDVs with most targeting 10-20kW, only one manufacturer has explicitly stated 44 tonnes long-range trucks as an Current production capacity limited with small-scale assemblies and only two reporting production capacity of 150MWh with ambitions to increase future capacity to over 1.2GWh Main development barriers cited include certification and understanding of output Key MRL barriers include process development for larger batch sizes, validation and Strong agreement that there is considerable supply chain opportunity with strong players and innovative new entrants in the UK.
-It is also recognised that the size of the opportunity is greater if expanded beyond heavy-duty vehicles and to a wider power range National Composites Centre / September 2021 Key Insights:
+Strong agreement there is considerable supply chain opportunity with strong players and innovative new entrants in the UK.
+Recognised the size of the opportunity is greater if expanded beyond heavy-duty vehicles and to a wider power range Of the 23, 17% (4) have a turnover of >£50m, 13% (3) less than £2m, 8% £2m-£10m Current TRL levels of products suitable for heavy-duty applications range from 2 to 7, while MRL levels range from 1 to 7, indicating the lack of production ready solutions Limited suppliers who can currently meet FC requirements for HDVs with most targeting 10-20kW, only one manufacturer has explicitly stated 44 tonnes long-range trucks as an Current production capacity limited with small-scale assemblies and only two reporting production capacity of 150MWh with ambitions to increase future capacity to over 1.2GWh Main development barriers sighted include certification and understanding of output Key MRL barriers include process development for larger batch sizes, validation and National Composites Centre / September 2021 Key Insights: